Hospital Acquired Bacterial Pathogens

 Phone: +61 3 9076 8491

 Our research program focuses on the mechanisms of pathogenesis of important hospital-acquired pathogens.
 More specifically, Acinetobacter baumannii, an emerging gram-negative bacterium, Staphylococcus aureus, a gram-positive bacterium, and Candida albicans, the most common human fungal pathogen.
 We combine bacterial and fungal genetic techniques with exciting in vivo infection model systems (mammalian and non-mammalian [Caenorhabditis elegans and Zebrafish]) to characterise the role of novel genes in virulence and antimicrobial resistance.
-Our over-arching goal is to identify new targets that may be amenable for future drug development, with a focus on microbial virulence, persistence and adaptation.
+Our over-arching goal is to identify new targets that may be amenable for future drug development, with a focus on microbial virulence, persistence, and adaptation.

 Clinical and Translational

-Infections in patients with cystic fibrosis – we have a prospective clinical trial assessing the efficacy of continuous infusion ?-lactams compared to current standard practice of intermittent bolus infusion.
-This study involves collection of clinical data, as well as microbiological data.
+Infections in patients with cystic fibrosis – we have a prospective clinical trial assessing the efficacy of continuous infusion ?-lactams compared to the current standard practice of intermittent bolus infusion.
+This study involves the collection of clinical data, as well as microbiological data.

 Infections in the Intensive Care Unit – this work focuses on the epidemiology of antibiotic resistance in this setting and transmission dynamics.